Jobs & Careers Center

-The Jobs & Careers Center will host a number of panel discussions related to careers and professional development.
-Topics to be addressed at the 2013 Annual Meeting include:
+The Jobs & Careers Center will host a number of panel and paper sessions related to careers and professional development.
+Topics to be addressed at the 2017 Annual Meeting include:

 - Welcome to the Annual Meeting: An orientation for newcomers

-- Integrating careers and professional development into geography curricula
+- Integrating career preparation into geography programs and curricula

 - Working internationally

-Details about these and other activities scheduled throughout the Annual Meeting are posted on the Careers and Professional Development Sessions page.
+Details about these and other activities scheduled throughout the Annual Meeting will be posted on the Careers and Professional Development Sessions page as they are confirmed.

 - Preparing Geography Students for the 21st Century Workforce